Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 binary blob file which stores key/value pairs.
 ReSet already uses GTK, which can also read DConf variables, meaning there is no additional dependency for ReSet.

+DConf is further explained in @GNOME.

 In @Fractional-Scale-Gnome the value for fractional scaling is read via DConf.
 #let code = "
 fn get_fractional_scale_support() -> bool {
     let settings = gtk::gio::Settings::new(\"org.gnome.mutter\");